Political views of Adolf Hitler: Army intelligence agent

 Returning to Munich, Hitler spent a few months in barracks waiting for reassignment.
-During this time Munich was a part of the People's State of Bavaria, which was still in a state of chaos with a number of assassinations occurring, including that of Kurt Eisner, (Note: As a socialist journalist, Eisner organised the Socialist Revolution that overthrew the Wittelsbach monarchy in Bavaria in November 1918, which led to his being described as "the symbol of the Bavarian revolution".) the socialist Minister President of Bavaria who was shot dead in Munich by a German nationalist on 21 February 1919.
+During this time Munich was a part of the recently proclaimed socialist People's State of Bavaria, which was in a state of chaos with a number of assassinations occurring, including that of Kurt Eisner, (Note: As a socialist journalist, Eisner had organised the Socialist Revolution that overthrew the Wittelsbach monarchy in Bavaria in November 1918, which had led to his being described as "the symbol of the Bavarian revolution".) the socialist Minister President of Bavaria who was shot dead in Munich by a German nationalist on 21 February 1919.
 Other acts of violence were the killings of both Major Paul Ritter von Jahreiß and the conservative MP Heinrich Osel.
-In this political turmoil, Berlin sent in the military, whom the communists called the "White Guards of Capitalism".
-On 3 April 1919, Hitler was elected as the liaison of his military battalion and again on 15 April.
-During this time he urged his unit to stay out of the fighting and not join either side.
+Eventually, on 6–7 April 1919, communists and anarchists declared a Bavarian Soviet Republic, forcing the previous socialist government to flee, and Berlin sent in the military to suppress it.
+During that time, Hitler was elected twice as the liaison of his military battalion—once on 3 April, before the proclamation of the Soviet Republic, and again after it, on 15 April.
+When an attempt was made on 13 April to overthrow the Soviet government and restore the previous socialist government, Hitler allegedly urged his unit to stay out of the fighting instead of defending what he called "a gang of vagrant Jews", although this anecdote may be apocryphal.
 The Bavarian Soviet Republic was officially crushed on 6 May 1919, when Lt.
 General Burghard von Oven and his military forces declared the city secure.
 In the aftermath of arrests and executions, Hitler denounced a fellow liaison, Georg Dufter, as a Soviet "radical rabble-rouser."
 Other testimony he gave to the military board of inquiry allowed them to root out other members of the military that "had been infected with revolutionary fervor."
 For his anti-communist views he was allowed to avoid discharge when his unit was disbanded in May 1919.